• Skip to primary navigation

 James M. Kaihatu

-Professor, Zachry Department of Civil & Environmental Engineering (primary appointment) and Department of Ocean Engineering (joint appointment)
+Professor, Zachry Department of Civil & Environmental Engineering

 jkaihatu@tamu.edu